 There are many items, particularly technology items, such as personal digital assistants (PDAs), digital cameras, computers, iPads, etc., that tend to be highly and easily pilfered items.
 Pilferable items are especially subject to theft because they have a ready resale value or application to personal possession.
 These items must be tracked and inventoried and proper action taken to safeguard these items.
 Locking cabinets for storage of these pilferable items are considered an allowable expense.
-Please see Appendix P for the Technology Request Form, which must be utilized prior to purchasing technology items.
+In the event technology items purchased with 21st CCLC funds are lost or stolen, it is the subgrantee's responsibility to replace the item(s).
+Subgrantees should follow the procedures and policies established by their agency for reporting theft or loss.
+The subgrantee must notify the GaDOE in the event of lost and stolen items.